Unpaired Optical Coherence Tomography Angiography Image Super-Resolution via Frequency-Aware Inverse-Consistency GAN: Methodology

 \subsection{Frequency-aware Restoration and Degradation}

-In our unpaired setting, we propose a one-stage end-to-end super-resolution pipeline by formulating the restoration model $G_{Res}$ and a degradation model $G_{Deg}$.
-Models are optimized according to adversarial loss and consistency loss~\cite{goodfellow2020generative,zhu2017unpaired}.
+Our unpaired super-resolution framework contains a restoration model $G_{Res}$ and a degradation model $G_{Deg}$.
+Models can be optimized in one-stage end-to-end manner according to adversarial loss and consistency loss~\cite{goodfellow2020generative,zhu2017unpaired}.

-Super-resolution aims to effectively and accurately refine fine-grained details.
-In the frequency domain, these details are widely recognized as $hf$, while contours are referred to as $lf$~\cite{singh2020high}.
+In spatial domain, super-resolution aims to effectively and accurately refine fine-grained details.
+In the frequency domain, these details are widely recognized as $hf$, while general contours are referred to as $lf$~\cite{li2022wavelet}.
 But limited by the inherent bias of neural networks, $hf$ may not be sufficiently boosted~\cite{xu2019frequency}.
 Therefore, our work proposes a frequency-aware architecture that leverages both spatial and frequency information, as shown in Fig. \ref{fig:pipeline}.

-Specifically, to emphasize $hf$ and alleviate the bias to $lf$, we intentionally separate frequency components using Gaussian filtering, as shown in Eq. \eqref{gaussianblur}, and extract corresponding features through a dual-path structure (see Fig. \ref{fig:pipeline}(a) and (b)).
-Then, the images are reconstructed by fusing these features.
-Such that the restoration model, $G_{Res}$, enhances $hf$ details while preserving $lf$ backgrounds.
-For the degradation model, $G_{Deg}$, $hf$ details are filtered out while $lf$ components are retained.
-Additionally, to provide $hf$ for generators, we define an operation dubbed as the high-frequency boosting ($HFB$), in the following form:
+Specifically, to emphasize $hf$ and alleviate the bias to $lf$, we intentionally separate frequency components using Gaussian filtering, as shown in Eq. \eqref{gaussianblur}.
+The corresponding feature maps are embedded through a dual-path structure (see Fig. \ref{fig:pipeline}(a) and (b)).
+Then, the image is reconstructed by concatenating and fusing these features through a trainable fusion module.
+In such manner, $G_{Res}$ enhances $hf$ details while preserving $lf$ coarse-grained features, and $G_{Deg}$ filters out $hf$ while retaining $lf$ components.
+Additionally, to provide $hf$ for 1 without breaking vessel coherence, we define an operation dubbed as the high-frequency boosting ($HFB$), in the following form:

 where $hf^{*}$ represents the boosted $hf$, and $\alpha$ is the factor determining the extent of enhancement.
 Since providing pure $hf$ to the network may break vessel structures and cause incoherence, we utilize the $HFB$ to obtain $hf^{*}$, shown in Eq. \eqref{hfb}.
-Then $lf$ and $hf^{*}$ are provided as frequency components to the dual-path generators for feature extraction.
-Subsequently, the features are fused for the reconstruction.
+Then $lf$ and $hf^{*}$ are provided as frequency components to the dual-path generators for feature extraction via residual blocks~\cite{he2016deep}.
+Subsequently, the features from the two paths are fused for the image reconstruction.

 To optimize the $G_{Res}$ using the unpaired dataset, we incorporate consistency loss to preserve the vessel structures, namely inverse consistency since restoration and degradation represent inverse mappings between $LR$ and $HR$.
 We formulate the degradation-restoration inverse-consistency, \(G_{Deg}\cdot G_{Res}: LR \rightarrow HR^{\uparrow} \rightarrow LR^{\uparrow\downarrow}\), using the \(L_{1}\) norm loss as: